Elite freight broker training School

-He said, “You cannot succeed in trucking unless you learn to broker, they are not the same thing, but most start-ups make the assumption they are the same.”
+If you want to avail yourself of his vast experiences, attend a class nationwide in Arizona or several other states.
+His experiences will help you avoid hundreds of thousands of dollars of pitfalls in the start-up and operation of a trucking company and a brokerage.
+He said, “You cannot succeed in trucking unless you learn to broker, they are not the same thing, but most start-ups assume they are the same.”
 These are your watchwords in starting a transportation business.
-He will show you how to succeed like no other teacher…
+He will show you how to succeed like no other teacher.

 About the ORIGINAL School of Load Brokering!

+Know more about freight broker training school.
 I began to teach others to succeed in brokering in 1987, having completed my textbooks and free freight broker training DVD Kit – The Guide to Understanding Brokering and The Transportation Brokering Operations Manual.
 I had been brokering since 1981.

 My reason for teaching others was born from the frustration I experienced in starting my own trucking company in 1980.
 In 1979, I began searching for information about trucking and brokering and found virtually no information created by truckers for those wanting to get into the transportation business.
 When shippers began offering my trucking company far more freight than I could haul, I began brokering almost immediately.
 I did not want to give back loads.
 Others need this information, is my niche.